openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 Language Server
 ---------------

-Language server is responsible for receiving and sending messages over the ``Language Server Protocol`` which is based on `Json RPC protocol <https://www.jsonrpc.org/specification>`__.
+The language server is responsible for receiving and sending messages over the ``Language Server Protocol`` which is based on `Json RPC protocol <https://www.jsonrpc.org/specification>`__.